James Murphy (electronic musician): Reflektor

 Murphy worked on Arcade Fire's fourth studio album Reflektor.
 A Win Butler interview conducted by Rolling Stone revealed that he thought of LCD Soundsystem "like New Order and the B-52's".
 He continued to state that Arcade Fire are influenced by bands that have also influenced LCD Soundsystem.
-A collaboration between Arcade Fire and James Murphy has been intended since Arcade Fire's sophomore album Neon Bible, however time conflicts prevented such a collaboration.
-Though Murphy has regularly stated in interviews that he "didn't do that much" to help Arcade Fire, he has said that he worked the most extensively on the song "Awful Sound (Oh Eurydice)".
-Butler predicts that the band and James Murphy will collaborate again in the future, as he feels "like [they] have more work to do".
+A collaboration between Arcade Fire and Murphy had been intended since Arcade Fire's album Neon Bible, however time conflicts prevented such a collaboration.
+Though Murphy regularly stated in interviews that he "didn't do that much" to help Arcade Fire, he has said that he worked the most extensively on the song "Awful Sound (Oh Eurydice)".